firebase/genkit/docs/get-started.md

     configured, run them, and examine traces of previous runs.
 Try out some of these features:

-    - On the Actions tab you will see a list of all of the flows you have defined and any models that have been configured by plugins.
+    - On the "Run" tab, you will see a list of all of the flows tat you have defined and any models that have been configured by plugins.

       Click **jokeFlow** and try running it with some input text (for example, `"manatees"`).
 If all goes well, you'll be rewarded with a joke about manatees.
 Run it a few more times and you might get one that's funny.

-    - On the Flows tab, you'll see a history of flow executions.
-For each entry you can see the parameters that were passed to the flow and a trace of each step as they run.
+    - On the "Inspect" tab, you'll see a history of flow executions.
+For each flow, you can see the parameters that were passed to the flow and a trace of each step as they ran.

 ## Deploy your flow